 is segmented by end-user application, which includes textiles, household and furnishings, industrial, medical and others.
 As per the current trends, the eco fibres market has grown significantly over the last few years.
 APAC is the largest region in terms of demand of eco fibres followed by Europe and North America.
 A detailed qualitative analysis of the factors responsible for driving and restraining growth of the eco fibres market and future opportunities are provided in the report.

 Asia-Pacific (APAC) has been the leading region in terms of deployment and adoption of eco fibers market, followed by North America and Europe in 2015.
 The APAC region is the fastest-growing market for eco fibres, in terms of volumes.
 The growing industrial applications such as textiles and industrial and cheap work force in the APAC region is also accountable for the rise in market in terms of consumption and production capacity from the developed markets to the developing markets.
 China and India dominates the eco fibres market in the APAC region.
 China’s consumption of eco fibres has developed remarkably and is predictable to witness further development in the near future.
 The high growth of the eco fibres market in China is an effect of the increasing textile industry, inspiring trade circumstances, and its healthier physical properties; associated with virgin fibres in strength and durability.
-Among a wide range of manufacturers which contribute to the global market, some players of the industry such as:
+Sample Companies Profiled in this Report are:

 - Lenzing AG (Austria)